 Co-founder and trustee

-A distinguished lawyer known for his integrity, humility, intellect and fairness, Anthony A. “Tony” Lapham was also a passionate outdoorsman and conservationist.
-He treasured wild places and shared his love of them with his family – whether traversing his beloved property in the Virginia Blue Ridge, hiking in Acadia National Park, fly fishing in the American west or searching for wildlife across Africa.
-He served as a director of the Environmental Defense Fund, Audubon, The Ocean Conservancy, American Farmland Trust and American Rivers.
-Tony’s legacy anchors and inspires the BAND Foundation’s work.
+A distinguished lawyer known for his intellect, integrity and fairness, Anthony A. “Tony” Lapham was also a passionate outdoorsman and conservationist who treasured wildlife and wild places.
+He served as a director of the Environmental Defense Fund, Audubon, Ocean Conservancy, American Farmland Trust and American Rivers.

 Burks B. Lapham

-Burks Lapham was a long-time chair of CONCERN, INC., a non-profit organization dedicated to the premise of community-driven action to protect the environment and nurture local livelihoods.
-Through her work at CONCERN, she played a central role in developing and implementing the concept of sustainable communities.
-A longtime past trustee of the Natural Resources Defense Council, Burks currently serves on the boards of the Chesapeake Bay Foundation and Maine Coast Heritage Trust.
+Burks Lapham was a longtime chair of CONCERN, INC., a non-profit organization dedicated to the premise of community-driven action to protect the environment and nurture local livelihoods.
+She currently serves on the board of the Chesapeake Bay Foundation and is a past director of the Natural Resources Defense Council and Maine Coast Heritage Trust.

 Nicholas P. Lapham

 President & Treasurer

 Nick Lapham is a lifelong conservationist with professional experience in the non-profit, philanthropic and government sectors.
 He held senior positions with Conservation International, World Wildlife Fund and the UN Foundation and also served in the State Department and White House during the Clinton administration.
 Along with his wife, he owns an organic farming business in Rappahannock County, Virginia.
 Nick is a director of College of the Atlantic in Bar Harbor, Maine.

 Clark S. Mitchell

 Gardiner O. Lapham

 Gardiner Lapham (RN/MPH) is a passionate advocate for epilepsy research and awareness.
 She is former Board Chair of Citizens United for Research in Epilepsy (CURE) and a cofounder and three-time chair of Partners Against Mortality in Epilepsy (PAME).
 Gardiner currently sits on the International League Against Epilepsy’s Global Outreach Taskforce.
 Gardiner has served as a health policy adviser for CARE; as an emergency room nurse at Atlanta’s Grady Memorial Hospital; and as a trustee of The Washington Free Clinic and Whitman-Walker Heath.